ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty: Results

-\textbf{Robustness:} We evaluate the robustness of ConvBKI from noise in the semantic segmentation network by corrupting semantic predictions with noise.
 The spatial smoothing operation of ConvBKI reduces the effects of noise at low levels.
 At high levels of noise, the update step is dominated by noise, causing a sharp decrease in performance.
-These findings are visualized in Fig. \ref{fig:NoiseVsAccuracy} as a graph of the percentage of noisy points versus the overall accuracy.
+As the amount of noisy predictions increases, the variance of the maximum likelihood prediction also increases due to Eq. \eqref{eq:Variance}.

+Robustness to epistemic or systemic uncertainty is more difficult for ConvBKI to capture, and is only encapsulated in the variance calculation if objects are more easily distinguishable from different viewpoints.
+For example, in Fig. \ref{fig:KITTI_qualitative}, road and sidewalk are systematically challenging to distinguish between from LiDAR, but are easier to identify depending on the viewpoint, causing the high variance about misclassified sidewalk regions in ConvBKI zero-shot.}

+\textbf{Free Space Sampling:} {Free space sampling is important for planning frameworks, and is a computationally expensive component of mapping.
+We sample free space points at fixed intervals along each ray which increases the total number of points.
+As the number of points increases, the computational complexity required to insert points into the observation grid increases, however the update complexity of the convolutional filter remains constant.

+Fig. \ref{fig:FreeSpaceFrequency} demonstrates a plot of the frequency of sampling free space points for a point cloud of $120,000$ points dependent on the free space sampling resolution between $0$ and $2 \m$.
+Since the free space sampling equation is vectorized and computed on GPU, the frequency is still well above $10$ Hz with a resolution finer than $0.1 \m$.
+As the number of points increases due to free space sampling or large data such as fine resolution images, so does the cost of constructing the input for the convolution layer.
+Fig. \ref{fig:FreeSpaceFrequency} also demonstrates the cost of input grid construction compared to the number of input points.
+Even at 10 million points, grid insertion is still greater than $10$ Hz.
+Consideration of free space sampling resolution and size of input is necessary for real-time application, as the number of points can rapidly grow depending on parameter choices. }

-\textbf{Local Mapping:} Last, we study our proposed local mapping method, which we employ for real-time performance.
-While the update step of ConvBKI may run consistently at real-time inference rates, the bottleneck of global mapping is querying the dense local region to perform the depthwise separable convolution update.
-As discussed in Sec. \ref{sec:Local Mapping}, we constrain memory to only maintain the dense local region so the bottleneck may be removed.
-A comparison of the latency of ConvBKI with global mapping and local mapping is shown in Figure \ref{fig:LocalVsGlobal} on the propagation step.
+\textbf{Local Mapping:} Last, we study our proposed local mapping method, which we employ for quicker inference.
+While the update step of ConvBKI may run consistently at high inference rates, the bottleneck of global mapping is querying the dense local region to perform the depthwise separable convolution update.
+As discussed in Section \ref{sec:Local Mapping}, we constrain memory to only maintain the dense local region so the bottleneck may be removed.
+A comparison of the latency of ConvBKI with global mapping and local mapping is shown in Fig. \ref{fig:LocalVsGlobal} on the propagation step.
 Over time, the size of the global map increases, slowing the dense query operation linearly with the number of occupied voxels.
 In contrast, the local mapping variant has a constant propagation time and removes the bottleneck by restricting map memory to a fixed-size grid which ConvBKI naturally operates on.